krootee/Ghost/README.md

 ## TODO list

 #### PCB
-- [ ] Startmodule header needs indicator for direction
+##### Schematic

 - [X] Startmodule pins are wrong order!!
 Should be VCC, GND, Start
-- [ ] Unable to connect to Bluetooth
-- [ ] Red LED doesn't light up.
-Figure out why.
-- [ ] If Wifi stays, should I connect the Reset pin Teensy so that I can reset via software?
+- [X] Connect the Reset pin Teensy so that I can reset via software
-- [ ] Switch for pulling GPIO0 on ESP8266 to GND for firmware programming.
+- [X] Add pushbutton for pulling GPIO0 on ESP8266 to GND for firmware programming.
-- [ ] Change to TCA9548ARGER
+- [X] Change to TCA9548ARGER
-- [X] Change to 0603 size for capacitors and resistors
+- [X] Change from 0805 to 0603 size for capacitors, resistors and leds.
-- [ ] Make board smaller.
-Move mounting holes.
-- [ ] Remove extra PWM pins?
+- [X] Remove extra PWM pins?
-- [ ] Change pin headers around so that pin 1 (the square) is GND
+- [X] Change pin headers around so that pin 1 (the square) is GND
+- [X] Use resistor array for IR sensor resistors
+- [X] Red LED is always on.
+Figure out why. (was Q1 pins switched)
+- [X] Change the Q1 transistor schematic component to use Q_NPN_BEC
+- [X] Add 6 pin header for FTDI Basic, for programming ESP8266
+- [ ] Remove LED strip connector?

+##### Board/layout
+- [ ] Current size is about 90mm x 63mm.
+Try to reduce to "Sick of Beige" size 80x49 or 70x43.
+- [ ] Make sure I have four mountingholes for acrylic cover
+- [ ] Startmodule header needs indicator for direction
 - [ ] Put all pin headers on the border of the PCB
-- [ ] Use resistor array for IR sensor resistors
-- [ ] Add 6 pin header for FTDI Basic, for programming ESP8266
-- [ ] Change the Q1 transistor schematic component to use Q_NPN_BEC
 - [ ] Fix missing trace between R7 and D3(red)
 - [ ] Move LEDs to a more visible place.
 They are under Teensy USB now.
 - [ ] Move MPU-6050 to the center of the board.
-- [ ] Make sure I have four mountingholes for acrylic cover
-- [ ] Current size is about 90mm x 63mm.
-Try to reduce to "Sick of Beige" size 80x49 or 70x43.

 #### Car
+- [X] Fix wireposition on steering servo
 - [ ] Change the steering servo
 - [ ] Mount wheel encoder
 - [ ] Create mount for IR sensors